-With reference to the guidelines that have been issued by the Information Commissioner’s Office (https://ico.org.uk), World Afro Day CIC can confirm the following (in order to comply with the GDPR regulations effective from 25th May 2018):
+With reference to the guidelines that have been issued by the Information Commissioner’s Office (https://ico.org.uk), World Afro Day CIC can confirm the following:

 1) Levels of Awareness

-As the key decision makers, the Company Directors for World Afro Day CIC are aware that the law is changing to the GDPR.
-It is understood that the impact that this will have will affect how it records, stores and processes any data that it captures as an organisation.
+As the key decision makers, the Company Directors for World Afro Day CIC are aware that the law has changed regarding privacy and GDPR.
+It is understood that the impact of these changes affects how it records, stores and processes any data that it captures as an organisation on an ongoing basis.

 2) Information that is held